Salivary Glands Long Essays

 Answer:

-• It is a mixed tumour as it contains a both epithelial and mesenchymal component
+• Pleomorphic Adenoma Of The Palate is a mixed tumor as it contains both epithelial and mesenchymal component

-• Palatal tumours almost always are found on the poste¬rior lateral aspect of the palate as smooth-surfaced, dome-shaped masses
+• Palatal tumors almost always are found on the poste¬rior lateral aspect of the palate as smooth-surfaced, dome-shaped masses

 • Because of the tightly bound nature of the hard palate, it is immovable